yuky2020/CSaP-Project/README.md

 No Time limit for audio rec has still reconized .

+Socket operation are made atomical by design of specific function (no large buffers are used) for improve security.

 Huge use of semaphore and parent-child processes(use POSIX semaphore insted of system five one)..

 The project is highly scalable(you can add how much VDRs you want ), but can still improve(es.
 Decentralized Mdss that can comunicate each other  ).